Scott2bReal/rpg_tools/README.md

 #### Removing Characters

 Users can remove characters from their accounts on this page.
 Again, the program will ask the user to confirm the removal of the character.
+One feature that I want to add in the future would be a more robust confirmation.
+For example, asking the user to type the name of the character they wish to remove as a confirmation.

 #### Editing Maximum HP